elkhouryk/RS-TransCLIP/README.md

 * The class_changes.txt file inserts a space between combined class names.
 For example, the class name "railwaystation" becomes "railway station."
 This change is applied consistently across all datasets.
 * The WHURS19 dataset is already uploaded to the repository for reference.
-* The formatted MLRSNet dataset will be available soon.
+* The automatically doanloadable and formatted MLRSNet and RSICB128 dataset will be available soon.
+* Manual Kaggle downlaod links: [RSICB128](https://www.kaggle.com/datasets/phananhvu/rsi-cb-128-remote-sensing-aerial-satellite-image) | [MLRSNet](https://www.kaggle.com/datasets/fes2255/mlrsnet)).

 ---
 <br><br>
 ## User Manual 📘